donkeyanaphora/donkeyanaphora.github.io/articles/article1/SF.md

 The GPT-2 model, trained on formatted medical abstracts, introduced punctuation that wasn't present in the spoken audio.
 This created a stylistic mismatch between transcribed speech and formal written medical language.

 **3. Premature Termination and Incomplete Transcripts**
 When λ (the LM weight) was set too high, beam search decoding often produced incomplete transcripts.
 Chorowski & Jaitly (2016) reported that external LMs can cause seq2seq systems to skip words or drop parts of an utterance during decoding, unless a coverage term is added to the beam search criterion.
-In our experiments, higher λ coupled with wide beam searches similarly led to premature terminations, with the LM assigning high probability to end-of-sequence tokens once a transcript appeared semantically complete, even while audio continued.
+In this experiment, higher λ coupled with wide beam searches similarly led to premature terminations, with the LM assigning high probability to end-of-sequence tokens once a transcript appeared semantically complete, even while audio continued.

 ### Domain-Specific Improvements